 Yes, thinking about Michael seemed to be a good idea, and it would pass time as well as anything else.
 Michael.
 He would protect her; would if he could.
 Could if he cared.

-Maybe it wasn't such a good idea to think about him.
+Maybe it wasn't such a good idea.

-Oh, she knew his type.
+Oh, she knew Michael's type.
 Well, maybe not, but after all that time, she was beginning to know him.
 He loved her; unlike Kellerman.
 He respected her, took care of her and treated her with gentleness; unlike Kellerman.